VibAltekar/Juice/readME.md

 5. MCU responds "you have consumed more than your daily intake"

 Note: Program accounts a little for typos and forgetting to send the amount of carbs/protein etc., because I felt like those would be things I forget or mess up while texting back, if I used this app reguarly.
+Note: Goal is to plot "realtime" consumption of a particular food element (carbs,protein etc) using matplotlib and numpy.

 TO RUN AT HOME: